antonsjava/log-servlet-filter/README.md

  - you can use any() condition - means always true
  - you can use statusOK() condition - status is 2xx
  - you can use several response string conditions in format resolveStringFromRequest().applyStringConditoon() (like .path().contains("boo"))
- - you can combine conditoons with not(), or(), and(). lb(), rb() (lb and rb are brackets)
+ - you can combine conditions with not(), or(), and(). lb(), rb() (lb and rb are brackets)

 If you define response condition

- - filter will not print restest start message
+ - filter will not print request start message
- - filter must process request data even message is not displayed - because response must be evaluated fisrt
+ - filter must process request data even message is not displayed - because response must be evaluated first to know if message must be printed

 So use them only of you really need it and with combination with request condition.

+### output configuration

+Each triplet has own configuration it is based on default configuration.
+You can define

+ - reset() - used to reset actual state of configuration (You can remove default settings in that way)
+ - doNothing() - if this is set to true - no output is produced
+ - messageConsumer() - function which really prints message (like m -> log.debug(m))
+ - messageConsumerEnabled() - function which determine if logging is enabled (like () -> log.isDebugEnabled())
+ - requestStartPrefix() - prefix for request start message (default REQ) (if it is null request start message is not printed)
+ - requestPrefix() - prefix for request message (default REQ) (if it is null request message is not printed)
+ - responsePrefix() - prefix for response message (default RES) (if it is null response message is not printed)
+ - identity() - prncipal name is printed if it is set to true
+ - requestHeaderFormatter() - function to format request header (default is null) (if it is null no info is printed) There are provided LogFilter.Headers.all() and LogFilter.Headers.listed("name1", "name2") functions.
+ - requestPayloadFormatter() - function to format request body (default is null) (if it is null no info is printed) There are provided LogFilter.Body.asIs(), LogFilter.Body.Json and LogFilter.Body.Xml functions.
+For json and xml it is possible to force oneline format of trim long literals.
+ - responseHeaderFormatter() - function to format response header (default is null) (if it is null no info is printed) There are provided LogFilter.Headers.all() and LogFilter.Headers.listed("name1", "name2") functions.
+ - responsePayloadFormatter() - function to format response body (default is null) (if it is null no info is printed) There are provided LogFilter.Body.asIs(), LogFilter.Body.Json and LogFilter.Body.Xml functions.
+For json and xml it is possible to force oneline format of trim long literals.

 ## Maven usage